srushti-714/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/CloudLabs.AI/AZ-204_10_lab_ak.md

     > **Note**: The **Cloud Shell** icon is represented by a greater than sign (\>) and underscore character (\_).

-1. If this is your first time opening Cloud Shell using your subscription, you can use the **Welcome to Azure Cloud Shell Wizard** to configure Cloud Shell.
-Perform the following actions in the wizard:
+1. If this is the first time you are starting **Cloud Shell** and you are presented with the **You have no storage mounted** message, select the subscription you are using in this lab, select **Show advanced settings** and then select **Use existing** and choose existing resource group.
+Then select **Create new** against Storage account as well as File Share and provide a unique value in both of the fields

-    -   When a dialog box prompts you to create a new storage account to begin using the shell, accept the default settings, and then select **Create storage**.
+    -   Then click on **Create storage**

     > **Note**: Wait for Cloud Shell to finish its initial setup procedures before continuing with the lab.
 If you don't notice the **Cloud Shell** configuration options, this is most likely because you're using an existing subscription with this course's labs.
 The labs are written with the presumption that you're using a new subscription.